 If the graduate student is currently employed by NCH the Liability Insurance is the only document required.

-Use the links below to access Clinical Instructor Updates and Important Dates for the year.
+Use the links below to access current and archived Clinical Instructor Updates and Important Dates for the year.

 2016-2017 School Year Updates:

 For undergraduate students, all groups are asked to collaborate on EBP initiatives with their assigned units.
 Each School of Nursing is responsible for assuring their faculty members are trained in, and competent of, teaching EBP in the clinical setting.

 For EBP resources, go to: ANCHOR → Education & Training → Professional Development → Evidence-Based Practice.

 - The information gathered during EBP is shared with the assigned unit

 - EBP initiatives will be tracked by Professional Development

 Please complete the EBP Log below at the end of each term and email it to CHSchoolsofNursing@NationwideChildrens.org.